Gallantry Cross (South Vietnam)

 The Republic of Vietnam Gallantry Cross also known as the Vietnamese Gallantry Cross or Vietnam Cross of Gallantry (Anh-Dũng Bội-Tinh) is a military decoration of the former Government of South Vietnam (Republic of Vietnam).
 The medal was created on August 15, 1950, and was awarded to military personnel, civilians, and Armed Forces units and organizations in recognition of deeds of valor or heroic conduct while in combat with the enemy.

 Individuals who received the medal, ribbon, and a citation were personally cited at the Armed Forces, Corps, Division, Brigade or Regiment level.
-The Republic of Vietnam authorized members of units and organizations that were cited, to wear the Gallantry Cross Unit Citation Emblem with Palm and Frame (no medal is authorized).
+The Republic of Vietnam authorized members of units and organizations that were cited, to wear the Gallantry Cross Unit Citation Emblem with Palm and Frame (no medal was authorized).

 Medal

 The medal is gold in color, and 35 mm wide.
 It consists of a Celtic cross with two crossed swords between the arms.
 The cross is superimposed over a wreath.
 The center of the cross contains a disc with the outline of the country of Vietnam between two palm branches joined at the bottom.
 A scroll is on top of the map and is inscribed "QUOC-GIA LAO-TUONG" (Reward of the State).

 The suspension ribbon of the medal is 35 mm wide and is made up of the following stripes: 9 mm of Old Glory Red; 17 mm center stripe in Golden Yellow.
 The center stripe has sixteen strands of Old Glory Red; and 9 mm of Old Glory Red.